-- The mason jars are enclosed and that means it can get hot easily within the jars.
+- The Mason jars are enclosed and that means it can get hot easily within the jars.
 This also means that the ventilation within the jars is low.
-Beekeepers are therefore encouraged to keep the mason jar hive away from sunlight.
-Alternatively you can place a screen over the jars to act as shelter for the bees.
+Beekeepers are therefore encouraged to keep the Mason jar hive away from sunlight.
+Alternatively, you can place a screen over the jars to act as shelter for the bees.

 - The bees might not notice the jars at all during the first weeks you set up the jar beehive.
 You can overcome this by placing a comb inside the jar.
 These will lure bees into the jars.

-- The bees if not controlled can build their combs and accumulate wax in the area surrounding the mason jars since it is easier for the bees to build combs in this area.
+- The bees if not controlled can build their combs and accumulate wax in the area surrounding the Mason jars since it is easier for the bees to build combs in this area.
 This will force the beekeeper to remove them.
 To avoid this, keep the bees off this area.
 The jars should be designed in such a way that the bees are not granted access to the surrounding area between jars.

 - Dirty jars can pose a serious health risk to the bees and the beekeeper.
 The jars should be cleaned and sanitized before use.

-- Mites such as the Varroa are common with all types of hives including the mason jar beekeeping.
+- Mites such as the Varroa are common with all types of hives including the Mason jar beekeeping.
 You can help keep it off by using a screened bottom board.

 - The jar hive is a challenge to the novice but you can take some beekeeping classes.
 It might seem insurmountable but it is not.
-The guidelines for building the mason jar beehive are simple and easy to follow.
+The guidelines for building the Mason jar beehive are simple and easy to follow.

-- Food shortage that cripples the bee colony during the hard seasons will also affect the mason jar beehive.
-To overcome this, you need to employ a jar design that has a centre at the middle.
+- Food shortage that cripples the bee colony during the hard seasons will also affect the Mason jar beehive.
+To overcome this, you need to employ a jar design that has a centre in the middle.
 This will be used as the jar feeder.
 A combination of 1 to 1 water and syrup will suffice and this will stimulate wax production.
 You should however remove the food supplement when the nectar flow begins to increase.

-If you have been considering engaging in beekeeping that maximizes productivity per square foot then you should try using a mason jar beehive.
+If you have been considering engaging in beekeeping that maximizes productivity per square foot then you should try using a Mason jar beehive.
 This is the latest method of raising bees in small spaces, backyards in suburban regions, or rooftops in apartments.
 It complements the standard hive and does not take much to design and build.
-As the name suggests, the bees build the combs inside the jars, fill them with honey, and this can be harvested by the beekeeper.
+As the name suggests, the bees build the combs inside the jars, fill them with honey, and which can be harvested by the beekeeper.

-Have you ever used mason jars in your beekeeping before?
+Have you ever used Mason jars in your beekeeping before?
 Leave a comment below and let us know what your experience was like.